Should I File for Bankruptcy If I Lost My Job?

 When you lose your job, you don’t necessarily have to turn to bankruptcy for help right away.
 However, if you cannot find work and are struggling to make ends meet, then bankruptcy may be something to look into.

-Bankruptcy can be beneficial if you have many unsecured debts, like credit card debts, to pay off.
+Bankruptcy can be beneficial if you have many unsecured debts, like credit card debts and medical bills, to pay off.
 However, some types of debts, like student loans or taxes, won’t likely be wiped out with bankruptcy.
 So, depending on your situation, bankruptcy may or may not be a good solution for you.

 - Filing for unemployment